Biden calls to revive bank regulations that Trump weakened

 Biden wants to revive and expand rules for mid-size banks that face less scrutiny than the industry’s behemoths, with administration officials saying that U.S. banks have stabilized since the collapse of Silicon Valley Bank on March 10 as it rolls out its recommended changes.

-WASHINGTON (AP) — Weeks after the failure of two banks, Treasury Secretary Janet Yellen planned to call Thursday for tighter financial regulations.
+Greg Baer, CEO of the Bank Policy Institute, criticized the administration's proposals, saying it would impose costs on the economy as the bank failures are still being reviewed.

+“This has a strong feeling of ready, fire, aim,” said Baer, whose advocacy group represents the financial sector.

-The public push is part of a larger effort by the Biden administration to safeguard the U.S. economy and ensure that individual bank failures can be contained without triggering a chain reaction across the wider financial system.
+The Biden administration's public push is part of a larger effort by the Biden to ensure that individual bank failures can be contained without triggering a chain reaction across the wider financial system.

 “The failures of two regional banks this month demonstrate that our business is unfinished,” Yellen said in remarks prepared for delivery at the National Association for Business Economics conference in Washington.
 “Regulation imposes costs on firms, just like fire codes do for property owners.
 But the costs of proper regulation pale in comparison to the tragic costs of financial crises.”